Anhmike/souls-engine-community/README.md

 ## 🔑 Getting Soul Engine access

-> The Soul Engine is currently in private alpha!
+> The Soul Engine is currently in closed Beta!
 [Join our mailing list](https://opensouls.beehiiv.com/subscribe) to be the first to hear about the next updates!

 ## 💫 AI Souls